-The SGAS701 sensor is designed for gas leak detection and measurement of ppm levels of hydrogen.
-The sensor is not intended, recommended, or approved for use in safety or life protecting applications or in potentially explosive environments.
+The SGAS711 sensor is designed for gas leak detection and measurement of ppm levels of flammable gases.
+The sensor is not intended, recommended, or approved for use in safety or life-protecting applications or in potentially explosive environments.
 IDT disclaims all liability for such use.
+For sensor storage, IDT strongly recommends a dust and VOC free atmosphere, e.g. in synthetic air.